Hafiz Mehmood Khan Shirani

-Hafiz Mehmood Shirani (5 October 1880 15 February 1946) was a researcher and poet during the British era.
+Hafiz Mehmood Shirani (5 October 1880 15 February 1946) was an Indian researcher and poet during the British era.

 He was the father of famous Urdu poet Akhtar Sheerani (1905 1948).

 Life and career

 Mehmood Khan Shirani was born on 5 October 1880 in Tonk, Rajasthan, British India.
 He memorized the Quran at a young age and then first learned the basics of Persian language.
 Then he finished his basic early school education in Jodhpur, Rajasthan in 1898.
 After that, he went to Lahore to do his Munshi Alam degree in 1899 followed by a Munshi Faazal degree in 1901.

 His son, Muhammad Dawood Khan, later to become a notable Urdu poet by the professional name Akhtar Sheerani (1905-1948) was born on 4 May 1905 in his native town Tonk, Rajasthan.

 Mehmood Shirani started teaching Urdu at Islamia College, Lahore in 1921.

 In 1928, he started teaching at Oriental College, Lahore.
 He retired from his teaching profession in 1940.
 He was a researcher and his "Punjab Mein Urdu" theory and later published book made him famous.